 Instructions

 - Taste the mixture, and add more lemon or salt, if desired. *After the cheese is heated in the next step the flavors become more muted.
-So you want it to taste very tart and salty at this point.
+So you want it to taste very tangy and salty at this point.
 Run the processor again until the consistency is fluffy, creamy, and only slightly textured.
 Add the agar powder, and pulse several times to incorporate.

 - Let it cool on the countertop for about 15 minutes, then cover with plastic wrap and refrigerate until cold, 2 to 3 hours.
 The flavor develops and improves overnight.